-While improving the standard of administration will be a long-term process, some quick wins are possible.
+Improving the standard of administration will, however, be a long-term process, but with some quick wins possible.
 The civil service is a huge organisation with a vast range of responsibilities.
-Marginal gains may be recorded in the short term for individual citizens (perhaps 'better' service, as in faster resolution of queries...).
+Marginal gains may be recorded in the short-term for individual citizens (perhaps 'better' service, as in faster resolution of queries...).
 It is unclear how much public recognition this will gain in the short term, and it is important to persevere over the long term.
-For business, it will mean increasing ease of doing business, if for no other reason than that regulatory requirements are more efficiently implemented.
-Note also that there are enormously influential interests within the state that are invested in the status quo.
+For business, it will mean an increasing ease of doing business, if for no other reason than regulatory requirements might be more efficiently implemented.
+Note also that there are enormously influential vested interests within the state that are invested in the status quo.